evolv-ai/asset-manager/docs/contributors/README.md

 ## Commit Message Style

 Commit message syntax is enforced by husky and commitizen.
-Commits must follow the following style:
+Commits must follow the style:
 ```
 (type): subject
 ```